kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/angular-router/README.md

 # @redux-multipurpose/angular-router

-Redux Multipurpose is available as a package on NPM:
+Redux Multipurpose angular-router is available as a package on NPM:

     npm install @redux-multipurpose/angular-router